 We Can Help Victims of Secondary Asbestos Exposure by Connecting Them With a Qualified Lawyer

-If you worked in a shipyard or as a sailor in the U.S. Navy between World War II and the late 1970s, and experience serious health symptoms, you should tell your doctor about your employment history.
-Navy, Coast Guard, U.S. Army Transport Service and Merchant Marine veterans diagnosed with asbestos-related illnesses may be entitled to compensation to pay their medical bills, lost income, and other expenditures.
+If you worked in a shipyard or as a sailor in the U.S. Navy between World War II and the late 1970s and experienced serious health symptoms, you should tell your doctor about your employment history.
+Navy, Coast Guard, U.S. Army Transport Service, and Merchant Marine veterans diagnosed with asbestos-related cancerous illnesses may be entitled to compensation to pay their medical bills, lost income, and other expenditures.

-Secondary asbestos exposure sufferers are also entitled to financial compensation.
+Secondary asbestos exposure sufferers with an asbestos cancer diagnosis are also entitled to financial compensation.
 Although the legal procedure is more difficult, a lawyer who specializes in asbestos cases and has extensive professional expertise would be able to assist them significantly.
 We can assist you and your family through this difficult time by connecting you with experienced attorneys who can aid you in getting the compensation you deserve for your pain and suffering.
 Please contact us now for more information.